David-Seis/Presentations/Sessions/PowerBI for the Accidental Data Analyst/README.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

-In this session I will cover concepts, tools, tips, and tricks that helped me get started in PowerBI as my companies internal Data Analyst.
+In this session I will cover concepts, tools, tips, and tricks that helped me get started in PowerBI as my company's internal Data Analyst.

 <dl>